 The example-tools.yml file configures which EDA tools hammer will use.
 This example file uses Cadence Innovus, Genus and Voltus, Synopsys VCS, and Mentor Calibre (which are likely the tools you will use if you're working in the Berkeley Wireless Research Center).
 Note that tool versions are highly sensitive to the process-technology inuse.
-Hence, tool versions that work with one process technology may not work with another (for example, ASAP7 will not work with an Innovus version newer than 18.1, while other proprietary process technologies will likely require newer versions such as 19.1).
+Hence, tool versions that work with one process technology may not work with another.